2025 Women's World Floorball Championships: Host selection

 In late 2019, the Czech Floorball Federation announced they were considering bidding for either the 2023 or 2025 edition.
 They ended up choosing to bid for 2025 after Singapore and Thailand stated they wanted to bid for 2023 as they wanted to give a country outside of Europe a chance to host (Singapore hosted the 2023 event).

 The Czechs were given the hosting rights unopposed on 24 May 2023.
 The Moravian-Silesian Region has given its financial support to this tournament.
 It will be the second time that the Czech Republic hosts the Women's World Floorball Championships.
 The first time was in 2013, in the same cities.

 Qualification

-The final tournament will feature 16 national teams.
+The final tournament features 16 national teams.
 The Czech Republic has secured its participation in advance as the host country.
-The remaining spots will be determined among the registered teams through regional qualifiers.
+The remaining spots were determined among the registered teams through regional qualifiers.